 - Lessons from a case study involving US and China teams working together on a billion dollar joint venture project in Shanghai, which opened with massive success in June 2016

-Join our talk and network with other global industry leaders working with China and beyond!
+We look forward to seeing you and introducing you to other global industry leaders working with China and beyond!

 Paul Bailey is RW3, Cultural Wizard′s General Manager for Europe.
 He has experience assisting companies in managing their international relocation processes and intercultural learning programs, for over 20 years.